Keto Cauliflower Hummus is a low-carb, paleo, vegan, and gluten-free dip, the perfect creamy cold dip for everyone!

 So for 100% keto-friendly hummus, make my recipe below!

-This simple hummus recipe with walnut oil will fix your hummus cravings.
+This simple hummus recipe will fix your hummus cravings.
 And it’s a recipe that is very easy to tune to create various hummus flavors!

 Receive my Keto Quick Start email series to learn all about the Keto diet and kick start your keto journey!